loveclari/dynamic-landing-page/README.md

 # dynamic-landing-page

-This is a simle landing page as a template with different sections to show case a portfolio
+This is a simple landing page as a template with different sections to show case a portfolio

 ## Dependencies